iGEL/smiley/README.md

 Smiley
 ======

-This is a small library to pass text emoticons like into cute grafics your users will like.
-To be more accurate, this lib will parse them into `<em class="smiley smiley-grin></em>`, which you can style with css to show the smiley grafic.
+This is a small library to pass text emoticons like into cute smiley images your users will like.
+To be more accurate, this lib will parse them into `<em class="smiley smiley-grin></em>`, which you can style with css to show the smiley image.
 This way, you can use [CSS sprites](http://css-tricks.com/css-sprites/) to make them load faster.

 Usage
 =====